 Everyone Should is a book and Twitter bot.
 Every hour, the bot finds the most recent tweet beginning with the words “everyone should” and retweets it.
 These messages are collected in the bot’s timeline, and in a large book designed in the form of a diary.
-The resulting selection of personal and collective moments that are otherwise lost in the flood presents an alternative model of online attention based on a common pattern of language—it is both archive and accumulation.
+The resulting selection of transient personal and collective moments presents an alternative model of online viewer attention—it is both archive and accumulation.

 Everyone Should was shown and sold at Rhizome's Internet Yami-Ichi at the NADA art fair, and is part of the collection at the W. Van Alan Clark, Jr. Library at the School of the Museum of Fine Arts, Tufts University.

 I created Everyone Should bot while studying political bots in my Social Dynamics of the Internet course at Oxford Internet Institute.
 I had been thinking about identity, individuality, and self-representation online—how a social media is a shrine to the self, and comprises a collection of media that constructs your online identity.
 The phrase "everyone should" is interesting to me because when I searched it on Twitter, I found that it was a recurring pattern of language online.
 The phrase as a pattern gets at something fundamental about a tweet.
 Posting something online for circulation into other peoples' timelines comes with an implication that what you post is so interesting that it must be read; whether or not the actual words "everyone should" are used, it is built in to the form of a tweet.